 Maintain a system to transfer and store all relevant case information,

-Collaborate with the State to ensure a process for transitioning Children to Contractor facilities as necessary as of July 1, 2017.
+Collaborate with the Agency to ensure a process for transitioning Children to Contractor facilities as necessary as of July 1, 2017.

-If transitioning of Children to a new Contractor or facility is required, the Contractor and State shall work together to complete the transitions in accordance with the following principles:
+If transitioning of Children to a new Contractor or facility is required, the Contractor and Agency shall work together to complete the transitions in accordance with the following principles:

 If a Child was served by a Contractor prior to July 1, 2017 that is either a Contractor or subcontractor under the new Contract for the same Service, Child will continue to receive services from the same Contractor.
 However, if the Family or Agency feels there is an extenuating circumstance that warrants a change in Contractor, the change in Contractor will occur only if the Agency approves.